sr99622/wabash/README.md

 &nbsp;
 ### Build the Program on the Virtual Machine
 ---
 After installing Linux Mint 21 on the virtual machine, it is optional to update the software as recommended by the operating system.
+If the intention is to maintain the project with updates to the code, it can be worthwhile to update the virtual machine operating system, as there is anag screen that pops up pretty frequently after the machine has been running for a while.
+If updating the virtual machine operating system, it is worthwhile to look through the alternate download locations to find a fast server.
+The update does take some time, about same amount of time as the installation.

 To start the build procedure, install git and download the repository into the virtual machine as follows.
 Please note the `cd wabash` command to change the current directory to `wabash`.
 This is the location from which repository scripts should be run.

 ```
 sudo apt install -y git